tidyverse/tidyverse.org/content/blog/mcptools-0-1-0/index.md

 This package was written with Winston Chang and Charlie Gao, both of whose contributions were indespensable in bringing the package from a clunky, hard-to-install demo to what it is now.

 Many thanks to [@grantmcdermott](https://github.com/grantmcdermott), [@HjorthenA](https://github.com/HjorthenA), [@MarekProkop](https://github.com/MarekProkop), and [@sounkou-bioinfo](https://github.com/sounkou-bioinfo) for adopting early and reporting issues!

+[^1]: Simon Willison is a well-known tool builder and blogger.
+His [blog](https://simonwillison.net/) is great resource for those that want to stay up to speed on AI/LLMs.